1. What’s your story? Where are you from?

 14. What are your hobbies?

-When I’m not drawing I like to catch up on reading, practise yoga and meet friends.
+When I’m not drawing I like to catch up on reading, practice yoga and meet friends.

 15. If you weren’t an artist, what would you be?